MGKurnikovaGroup/otf_general_public/otf_abfe/README.md

 #### ***Usage:***
 ***
-1. Copy otf_general/otf_abfe/auto_restraint_files/auto_restraint.sh to your working directory.
-Note: Working directory should be outside of otf_general.
+1. Copy otf_general_public/otf_abfe/auto_restraint_files/auto_restraint.sh to your working directory.
+Note: Working directory should be outside of otf_general_public.
 2. Run ./auto_restraint.sh on all protein-ligand complex directories.
 3. Note: the inputed directories should contain all the data files (see Options below).